Francesco Acerbi: Style of play

 A hard-tackling and physically imposing left-footed defender, with good technique and ball-playing ability on the ground, Acerbi is considered to be one of the best Serie A and Italian defenders in circulation.
 He often plays as a left–sided centre-back in either a three or four–man back–line, and is known for his defensive consistency, charismatic personality, and leadership as a footballer, as well as his ability to carry the ball out from the back.
 A tall and physically powerful centre-back, although he lacks significant pace, his strength, reading of the game, and timing allows him to excel in physical duels with his opponents, while his height and heading ability also make him effective in winning aerial challenges, and also allow him to contribute offensively to his team with additional goals.

+Personal life

+Since 2020 he has been linked to Claudia Scarpari, with whom he has two daughters, Vittoria (born in 2021) and Nala (born in 2023).
+The couple married in early 2025 in Cassina Rizzardi (Como).